 Guduchi is a powerful nutritive tonic that effectively removes excess vata from the body.
-It also cleanses the blood, supports circulation, tonifies the nervous system, and helps to clear ama from the body; it is therefore a very effective source of support when excess vata has settled in the joints.10
+It also cleanses the blood, supports circulation, tonifies the nervous system, and helps clear ama from the body.
+It is, therefore, a very effective source of support when excess vata has settled in the joints.10

 Ashwagandha is one of the best herbs for calming vata.
 It is strengthening, clarifying, and rejuvenating.
-It also has a particular affinity for the muscle and bone tissues and helps to support comfortable joint movement.
-Ashwagandha is available in several forms: tablets, powder, and a liquid extract.
+It also has a particular affinity for the muscle and bone tissues and supports comfortable joint movement.

 While Turmeric is familiar to most of us as a kitchen spice, it offers a plethora of health benefits.
 Its warming, clarifying capacity is very balancing when there is excess vata in the joints.
-It strengthens digestion, helps to eliminate natural toxins from the GI tract, and purifies the blood—all while soothing and nourishing the joint tissues.
-Turmeric is available in several forms: tablets, powder, and a liquid extract.
+It strengthens digestion, helps eliminate natural toxins from the GI tract, and purifies the blood—all while soothing and nourishing the joint tissues.

-Licorice is naturally moisturizing and therefore helps to support proper lubrication in the gut as well as in the tissues.
+Licorice is naturally moisturizing and therefore supports proper lubrication in the gut as well as in the tissues.

 More General Support of Vata